-Evacuated Area a and Public Property Group Supervisor Potential Designates Field or Plant Per Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Security Branch I Director Forms / Tools 201 Incident Brie Public Informatio efing Form, Incident Action Plan, 214a Individual Activity L on Scripts .og, Role Responsibilities The Public Property an Area Group Supervisor security of controlled a maintains ireas and all Coordinating and directing the activities of personnel within the Public Property and Evacuated Area Group. public property within the evacuated area.
+Evacuated Area a and Public Property Group Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Security Branch I Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Public Property an Area Group Supervisor security of controlled anythic property within maintains ireas and all Coordinating and directing the activities of personnel within the Public Property and Evacuated Area Group. public property within the evacuated area.
 A key role is to record and report who is entering and leaving the controlled area.
 Other personnel will require access into the controlled area such as emergency services or response personnel.
 The recording of entry into, and out of, controlled areas is vital in ensuring the both the safety and security of the public and responders.
 Controlling access into and out of controlled areas.
 Maintaining security of all public property within the controlled area.
 Ensuring the logging of details for all personnel entering and leaving the controlled area.
 Providing regular updates to the Security Branch Director on personnel who have entered or left the controlled area.
 See Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the ICP.